Hariprasad-KK/Hariprasad-KK/README.md

 - 🎯 Interested in solving realtime problems with less runtime.

-- 🙌 I’m looking for some New Collaborations for projects.
+- 🙌 I’m looking for some New Collaborations of projects.

 - 💬 Ask me abouts Basics of Web & App development .